cuthbertLab/music21/buildDoc/rst/overviewNotes.rst

 >>> c1.pitches
 [A#3, G4, F#5]

 Like with a Note, Duration object properties can be configured from properties on Chord.
 For example, the Quarter Length of the Chord can be accessed from the :attr:`~music21.chord.Chord.quarterLength` property.
+(Note that, to get expected results in Python 2.x, one of the values in division must be a floating point value.)
 The :class:`~music21.base.Music21Object.show` method can be used to display the results.

->>> c1.quarterLength = 1 + 1/3.
+>>> c1.quarterLength = 1 + 1/3.0
 >>> c1.show()

 .. image:: images/overviewNotes-05.*